RedTuna/mysolr/docs/user/userguide.rst

 Spellchecker
 ------------

-This is an example of a query that uses spellcheck component.
+This is an example of a query that uses the spellcheck component.

 ::